-Assets Under Management ("AUM") refers to the assets for which we provide investment management, advisory or certain other investment-related services.
-Specifically:

-- a.
+Defined Terms 2007 Offerings Refers collectively to our IPO and the concurrent private offering of approximately 3.81 million Class A Shares to DIC Sahir Limited, a wholly owned indirect subsidiary of Dubai Holdings LLC.
+Accrued but unrecognized incentive income Accrued but unrecognized incentive income ("ABURI") is the amount of incentive income accrued at the fund level on longer-term AUM that has not yet been recognized in our revenues.
+These amounts may ultimately not be recognized as revenue by us in the event of future losses in the respective funds.
+Annual Report Our annual report on Form 10-K for the year ended December 31, 2021, dated February 25, 2022 and filed with the SEC.
+Assets Under Management Assets Under Management ("AUM") refers to the assets for which we provide investment management, advisory or certain other investment-related services.
+Specifically: a.
 AUM for our multi-strategy and opportunistic credit funds is generally based on the net asset value of those funds plus any unfunded commitments, if applicable.
-AUM is reduced for unfunded commitments that will be funded through transfers from other funds. - b.
+AUM is reduced for unfunded commitments that will be funded through transfers from other funds. b.
 AUM for Institutional Credit Strategies is generally based on the amount of equity outstanding for CLOs and CBOs (during the warehouse period) and the par value of the collateral assets and cash held (after warehouse period).
 For aircraft securitization vehicles, AUM is based on the adjusted portfolio appraisal values for the aircraft collateral within the securitization.
 AUM is reduced for any investments in these CLOs and securitization vehicles held by our other funds.
-AUM also includes the net asset value of other investment vehicles within this strategy. - c.
+AUM also includes the net asset value of other investment vehicles within this strategy. c.
 AUM for our real estate funds is generally based on the amount of capital committed by our fund investors during the investment period and the amount of actual capital invested for periods following the investment period.
-AUM is reduced for unfunded commitments that will be funded through transfers from other funds. - d.
+AUM is reduced for unfunded commitments that will be funded through transfers from other funds. d.
 AUM for our special purpose acquisition company ("SPAC") sponsored by us includes the proceeds raised in the initial public offering that are currently held in a trust for use in a business combination.
 AUM includes amounts that are not subject to management fees, incentive allocation or other amounts earned on AUM, including without limitation, investments by the Company, its executive managing directors, employees and certain other related parties.
 Our calculation of AUM may differ from the calculations of other asset managers, and as a result, may not be comparable to similar measures presented by other asset managers.
-Our calculations of AUM are not based on any definition set forth in the governing documents of the investment funds and are not calculated pursuant to any regulatory definitions.

-Our Class A Shares, representing Class A common stock of Sculptor Capital Management, Inc., which are publicly traded and listed on the NYSE.

-Class B Shares of Sculptor Capital Management, Inc., which are not publicly traded, are currently held solely by our executive managing directors and have no economic rights but entitle the holders thereof to one vote per share together with the holders of our Class A Shares.
+Our calculations of AUM are not Class A Shares Our Class A Shares, representing Class A common stock of Sculptor Capital Management, Inc., which are publicly traded and listed on the NYSE.
+Class B Shares Class B Shares of Sculptor Capital Management, Inc., which are not publicly traded, are currently held solely by our executive managing directors and have no economic rights but entitle the holders thereof to one vote per share together with the holders of our Class A Shares.
+CLOs Collateralized loan obligations. the Company, Sculptor Capital, the firm, we, us, our Refers, unless the context requires otherwise, to the Registrant and its consolidated subsidiaries, including the Sculptor Operating Group.
+Consolidated Entities Refers to funds, special purpose entities, investment vehicles and other similar structures for which the Company is required to consolidate in accordance with GAAP.